Akulkute/MINE-GUARD/README.md

 ## System is divided in 5 parts
 1. **HAND-device:** Track the heart beat and SpO2 readings.
 As well as it show the visual alerts and can send the SOS alerts from the miner to control room using ESP-01

 2. **BACK-device:** It consist of the 3 sensors Temp., MQ-9, MQ-135, LM35 to measure the parameters of the gas inside the tunnel.
 It also forward the data comming from the hand-device to the repeater-device.

-3. **REPEATER-device** It forward the data coming from the hand & back device to the control room using ESP-now Protocol which gives the range of 100 meters in the tunnel.
+3. **REPEATER-device:** It forward the data coming from the hand & back device to the control room using ESP-now Protocol which gives the range of 100 meters in the tunnel.

 4. **CONTROLROOM-device:** It takes the reading from the repeater and process it and can send alerts to the miners.
 The data is send to the dashboard.

-5. **DASHBOARD** It shows the data of all the miners currently working in the mine and also send the alerts to the miner regarding the SpO2 & Temp. levels.
+5. **DASHBOARD:** It shows the data of all the miners currently working in the mine and also send the alerts to the miner regarding the SpO2 & Temp. levels.
 ---

 ## 🛠️ Tech Stack